 An empty house with just bare walls.
 To be very poor.
 There is a story from the Han dynasty of two rivals for the hand of a young lady.
-One was rich and the other was very poor, but due to the skill of the poor man on the qin (type of lute) the lady chose the poor man to the astonishment of the rich man
+One was rich and the other was very poor, but due to the skill of the poor man on the qin (type of lute) the lady chose the poor man to the astonishment of the rich man.

-As poor as church mice
+Roughly equivalent to: As poor as church mice.

 Known in every household

 A person or fact known to everybody.
-Something or somebody well known
+Something or somebody well known.

 A strategy to maintain possession.
 By giving up something in the hope that it will be rewarded.
 The story is of a dispute with a greedy neighboring kingdom.
 Rather than oppose a kingdom volunteered to give up land.
 When the greed y neighbor continued to take advantage all the neighbors united against it and all the lands were returned.

 Master Jiang has exhausted his talent